Home Astronomy Chemistry Electronics Mathematics Physics Field Trips Home

 Treasure Hunt

-After more than fifteen years the treasure remains unfound.
+After more than sixteen years the treasure remains unfound.

 News

-Sorry, my schedule is now full and I'm unable to accept new students.
+Sorry, my schedule is now full and I'm very unlikely to accept any new students.

 Ian.